huggingface/transformers/docs/source/en/tasks/object_detection.md

 ## Preparing function to compute mAP

 Object detection models are commonly evaluated with a set of <a href="https://cocodataset.org/#detection-eval">COCO-style metrics</a>.
-We are going to use `torchmetrics` to compute `mAP` and `mAR` metrics and will wrap it to `compute_metrics` function in order to use in [`~transformers.Trainer`] for evaluation.
+We are going to use `torchmetrics` to compute `mAP` and `mAR` metrics and will wrap it to `compute_metrics` function in order to use in [`Trainer`] for evaluation.

-First, let's define a function that converts bounding boxes to Pascal VOC format:
+Intermediate format of boxes used for training is `YOLO` (normalized) but we will compute metrics for boxes in `Pascal VOC` (absolute) format in order to correctly handle box areas.
+Let's define a function that converts bounding boxes to `Pascal VOC` format:

 ```py
 >>> from transformers.image_transforms import center_to_corners_format